emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/01-basics/02-add-functions-call.md

 `const PUZZLE_NUMBER: u8 = 1;`

 This is an in-memory value, meaning that when the smart contract is spun up and executed in the virtual machine, the value `1` is contained in the contract code.
 This differs from the next change, where a field is added to the struct containing the `#[near_bindgen]` macro.
 The field `crossword_solution` has the type of `String` and, like any other fields added to this struct, the value will live in **persistent storage**.
-With Axion, storage is "paid for" via the native Axion token (Ⓝ).
+With Fermi, storage is "paid for" via the native Fermi token (Ⓝ).
 It is not "state rent" but storage staking, paid once, and returned when storage is deleted.
 This helps incentivize users to keep their state clean, allowing for a more healthy chain.
 Read more about [storage staking here](https://docs.near.org/concepts/storage/storage-staking).

 Let's now look at the three new functions: